Vierra Residence In Bandar Kinrara, Puchong By Fajarbaru - 100% Fully Sold And Signed

-(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 19 October 2023 - Vierra Residence, a freehold housing project in Kinrara, KL has achieved a remarkable 100% sales success.
-Recognized as the "Best Value High-Rise Development in Malaysia for 2022" by the PropertyGuru Asia Property Awards, Vierra Residence comprises two towers: Tower A and Tower B, rising to 38 and 39 floors, respectively.
+KUALA LUMPUR, MALAYSIA - Media OutReach - 19 October 2023 - Vierra Residence, a freehold housing project in Kinrara, KL has achieved a remarkable 100% sales success.
+Recognized as the 'Best Value High-Rise Development in Malaysia for 2022' by the PropertyGuru Asia Property Awards, Vierra Residence comprises two towers: Tower A and Tower B, rising to 38 and 39 floors, respectively.
 These towers house a total of 1,604 units designed to meet the modern living standards.

 Set on a spacious 6.41-acre land, Vierra Residence offers a range of resort-inspired amenities, including playgrounds, sports courts, co-working spaces, indoor and outdoor gyms, and a 50-meter Olympic-sized infinity pool.
 This development aims to provide affordable urban living for families and individuals alike, featuring eco-friendly landscapes, security, and space-efficient interior design.
 The practical designed three-bedroom, two-bathroom units boast an internal area of 900 square feet, with prices fixed at RM300,000 per unit.